 Directors may also, from time to time, discuss the Company’s business with customers, suppliers and others.
 While Directors are free to engage in these discussions, they should advise appropriate members of executive management.

 In no event shall any Director disclose any material non-public information concerning the Company.
 Among other considerations, such disclosures may violate applicable law.
 Questions about such information should be directed to the Company counsel.
 In the event that a Director inadvertently discloses information that may be material and non-public, he or she should immediately so advise the Company counsel.

 - Committee Structure

-Committees and their Chairpersons shall be appointed by the Board of Directors annually at the Annual Meeting of the Board of Directors, on recommendation of the Corporate Governance Committee in consultation with the Chairman of the Board.
-The members of the Audit, Compensation and Corporate Governance Committees shall at all times meet the independence and other requirements of applicable law and listing requirements.
-In appointing Committee members, the Board shall consider rotating membership from time to time in accordance with any policies established or recommended in that regard by the Corporate Governance Committee.
+Committees and their Chairpersons shall be appointed by the Board of Directors annually at the Annual Meeting of the Board of Directors, on recommendation of the Corporate Governance and Sustainability Committee in consultation with the Chairman of the Board.
+The members of the Audit, Compensation and Corporate Governance and Sustainability Committees shall at all times meet the independence and other requirements of applicable law and listing requirements.
+In appointing Committee members, the Board shall consider rotating membership from time to time in accordance with any policies established or recommended in that regard by the Corporate Governance and Sustainability Committee.

 If any member of the Audit Committee simultaneously serves on the audit committees of more than three public companies, so long as the Company does not limit the number of other audit committees on which the Audit Committee’s members may simultaneously serve, then, in each such case, the Board of Directors shall determine that such simultaneous service will not impair the ability of such member to effectively serve on the Audit Committee.